Storey County, Nevada

 Storey County is a county located in the U.S. state of Nevada.
 As of the 2020 census, the population was 4,104, making it the third-least populous county, but one of the fastest-growing economies in Nevada.
 In 2018, over 18,000 people were employed in the county.
 Its area is 264 mi2, making it the smallest county in Nevada in terms of area (though the independent city of Carson City is smaller).
 Its county seat is Virginia City.
 Storey County is part of the Reno-Sparks metropolitan area.
+The population of the county has fluctuated significantly throughout the years, from a high of 16,115 in 1880 to a low of 568 in 1960.